 storyteller. songwriter. sacred imagineer.

-A licensed Baptist minister and ordained in the United Church of Christ, Mia currently serves as the Senior Pastor of Riverside Baptist Church in Washington, D.C. where she is the first African American and first woman to serve in the role in the church’s 165-year history.
-Prior to Riverside DC, Mia served as the Associate Minister of Faith Formation and Outreach at Myers Park Baptist Church in Charlotte, North Carolina, and Interim Director of Children’s Ministries at Fort Washington Collegiate Church in New York City.
+Mia was licensed to preach at the First Corinthian Baptist Church (Harlem) and ordained in the United Church of Christ.
+She currently serves as the Senior Pastor of Riverside Baptist Church in Washington, D.C., making history as the church’s first African American and first woman to hold the role in its 165-year legacy.
+Her previous ministry roles include Associate Minister of Faith Formation and Outreach at Myers Park Baptist Church in Charlotte, North Carolina, where she was the first African-American member of Senior Staff, and Interim Director of Children’s Ministries at Fort Washington Collegiate Church in New York City.

-Mia was a recipient of the Innovation Grant, awarded by the Foundations of Christian Leadership program at Duke Divinity School, which enabled research and production around decolonizing liturgical practice and space, and she launched a 4-week course that is still in rotation entitled Decolonizing Liturgy.
-Most recently, she has served as liturgist and songwriter for the United Church of Christ at General Synods 33 and 34, and as songwriter for the United Church of Canada + United Church of Christ Advent Unwrapped 2022 and 2023 projects.
-Her creative and liturgical curation skills have been commissioned by the Central Atlantic Conference of the United Church of Christ, Media Justice Ministry of the United Church of Christ, Leadership Education at Duke Divinity, Church & Society of the United Methodist Church, The Katie Geneva Cannon Center for Womanist Leadership, and the Alliance of Baptist Thrive Initiative.
+Mia continues to innovate and integrate: liturgically, homiletically, and artistically.
+In 2020, she received an Innovation Grant from Duke Divinity School’s Foundations of Christian Leadership program, supporting her research on decolonizing liturgical practice and space, which led to the creation of her ongoing course, “Decolonizing Liturgy.”
+The course has been engaged in Baptist, UCC, and ecumenical settings.
+Additionally, She has served as liturgist and songwriter for the United Church of Christ at General Synods 33 and 34, and as songwriter for the United Church of Canada and United Church of Christ’s Advent Unwrapped projects (2022 and 2023).
+Her creative and liturgical work has been commissioned by the Central Atlantic Conference of the United Church of Christ, the UCC’s Media Justice Ministry, Duke Divinity, Church & Society of the United Methodist Church, the Katie Geneva Cannon Center for Womanist Leadership, the RISE Together Conference for Women of Color in Ministry, and the Alliance of Baptists Thrive Initiative.
+A sought-after proclaimer, Mia has been featured on podcasts, at protests, and in pulpits, embodying and empowering revolutionary discipleship that transforms the conditions of our living together.

 Highlights